 The Jail's recreation staff coordinates all inmate recreational activities.
 Eligible inmates are offered up to five hours of recreational activity weekly.
 Basketball, volleyball, and ping-pong are among the activities that are available during recreation periods.

 The recreation staff coordinates the library services within the jail.
 The recreation staff distributes a variety of reading materials, educational books, and legal manuals to each of the housing units.

 Day Reporting Program

 Non-violent offenders serving sentences may be screened for release into the Day Reporting Program in lieu of incarceration.
-Prisoners in the program report daily and through their work perform valuable community service, while under the supervision of sheriffs deputies.
-This program has the added benefit of teaching prisoners valuable work ethics and skills.
+Inmates in the program report daily and through their work perform valuable community service, while under the supervision of sheriffs deputies.
+This program has the added benefit of teaching inmates valuable work ethics and skills.

 If you are interested in participating as a volunteer, call us at (937) 225-4105.